karakeep-app/karakeep/docs/versioned_docs/version-v0.29.0/07-development/01-setup.md

 - Start the Android emulator or connect a physical device.
 - `pnpm android`
 - The app will be installed and started on the emulator/device.
-- You might need to add `APP_VARIANT=development` if you intend to run the dev variant, however, my personal experience is that instead, the key is to run `prebuild` with `APP_VARIANT=development` instead
+- You might need to add `APP_VARIANT=development` if you intend to run the dev variant, however, my personal experience is that instead, the key is to run `prebuild` with `APP_VARIANT=development` instead.
+But after you already prebuild properly, then you can just run run expo
   `APP_VARIANT=development pnpm android`
   or
-  `pnpm --filter mobile clean:prebuild:dev && pnpm android`
+  `pnpm --filter mobile clean:prebuild:dev && APP_VARIANT=development pnpm android`

 Changing the code will hot reload the app.
 However, installing new packages requires restarting the expo server.

-**Installing a release build:**
+**Installing a release build (only tested for android):**

 It might be slightly confusing, but if you want to install the `dev` variant of the app, but you want it to be a "release" build; does not use the dev server, you can do the following:
 - `pnpm --filter mobile clean:prebuild:dev`